How to get around Koh Samui, Thailand

 I think this goes without saying, but please only hire vehicles if you can drive them.
 Koh Samui is well known for its poor roads and terrible bike accidents, these are most often caused by tourists who arrive and hop straight on a bike without ever having driven one.
 We can promise you that 99% of our friends here, both locals and expats, have had significant accidents on scooters.
 So please be careful and think about whether or not it’s worth it.

-2. When hiring a scooter, you MUST wear a helmet, it is a legal requirement and you can be stopped by the police and issued a fine for not wearing one.
+2. When hiring a scooter, you MUST wear a helmet, it is a legal requirement.
+You can fined up to เธฟ2,000 for not wearing one.
 It is also incredibly important for your safety.

-3. You will be may be asked to show your passport when hiring a vehicle.
-You may also be asked to leave it as a deposit.
+3. You may be asked to leave your passport as a deposit.
 Do so at your own risk.
-Technically you should not leave your passport with anyone other than a government official, but it is common practise here to leave instead of a large cash deposit.
-We have heard a few stories of passports going missing, so if possible, always leave cash instead.
+Technically, you should not leave your passport with anyone other than a government official, but it is common practice here to leave it instead of a large cash deposit.

 Where do I buy tickets for the speedboats & ferries?